josephleblanc/syn_parser/docs/ai_next_task.md

 So far, we've implemented:

- 1. ✅ Directory structure for modular tests
+1. ☑ Directory structure for modular tests
- 2. ✅ Common helper functions in tests/common/mod.rs
+2. ☑ Common helper functions in tests/common/mod.rs
- 3. ✅ Function parsing tests with fixtures
+3. ☑ Function parsing tests with fixtures
+4. ☑   Implement Struct parsing tests
+5. ☑   Implement trait parsing tests
+6. ☑ Implement impl block parsing tests
+9. ☑  Implement visibility tests

 Next steps:

- 4. Implement Struct parsing tests ✅
-    - [x] started?
-    - [x] finished?

- 4. Implement trait parsing tests
-    - [x] started?
-    - [x] finished?

- 2. Implement impl block parsing tests
+7. ☐  Implement module parsing tests

 - [ ] started?
 - [ ] finished?

- 3. Implement module parsing tests
+8. ☐  Implement macro parsing tests

+- These tests should note exhaustively test macros.
+- The goal is to track when macros are used to include them in the graph as nodes.
 - [ ] started?
 - [ ] finished?

- 4. Implement macro parsing tests
+10. ☐ Implement serialization tests

 - [ ] started?
 - [ ] finished?

- 5. Implement visibility tests
+11. ☐ Implement integration tests

+- (complete after other tests are finished)
 - [x] started?
-    - [x] finished?

- 6. Implement serialization tests
-    - [ ] started?
 - [ ] finished?

- 7. Implement integration tests
-    - [x] started?
-    - [x] finished?

 Each test module follows a similar pattern:

 1. Create a fixture file with various examples of the Rust construct
 2. Create test functions that verify each aspect of parsing
 3. Use helper functions to reduce code duplication
 4. Make assertions about the parsed code graph
 5. Run `cargo test` to check the validity of the implementation before moving on to the next implementation, debugging as necessary.

 Note: The "finished?" box should not be checked until after confirming the output of `cargo test` indicates that the tests are working as intended.